perki/backloop.dev/renew/README.md

 ```
 GANDI_API_TOKEN=${KEY} npm start
 ```
-to generate new SSL certificates into `docs/`
+to generate new SSL certificates into `gh-pages/` (checkout of `gh-pages` branch of this repository)

 Add `IS_PRODUCTION=true` to use Let's Encrypt's production API **which has a call limit!**